fortunee/security-notes/README.md

 The integrity and confidentiality of transport data, including SOAP messages and HTTP basic authentication, is confirmed when you use SSL and TLS.

-Transport Level Security doesn’t support scenarios when Intermediaries involved.
-It only support sending a message directly from client to service without an intermediate system.
+Transport Level Security doesn’t support scenarios where intermediaries are involved.
+It only supports sending a message directly from client to service without an intermediate system.

 ## Message Level Security
 It secures the message itself that is being transported from client to a service and vice versa.